Trafalgar, Indiana

-Trafalgar is a town in Nineveh and Hensley townships, Johnson County, Indiana, United States.
-The population was 1,101 at the 2010 census.
+Trafalgar is a town in the Nineveh and Hensley townships, Johnson County, Indiana, United States.
+As of the 2020 census, Trafalgar had a population of 1,422.

 This town is 20 mi south of Indianapolis.

 History

-Col. Avery M. Buckner is credited for platting a town, in the early 1850s, along a short-lived flat bar railroad that ran between Franklin, and Martinsville.
-First named Liberty, the name was changed to Trafalgar.
+Col. Avery Mustain Buckner is credited for platting a town, in the early 1800s, along a short-lived flat bar railroad that ran between Franklin and Martinsville.
+First named Liberty, the name was changed to Trafalgar to commemorate the British victory over Napoleon in the battle of the same name.
 Soon Ezekiel W. Morgan came to town to open a store.
 Denied a site near the railroad, he bought land in a nearby village founded by George Bridges.

-In 1868, the railroad was rebuilt as the Fairland and Martinsville branch of the Big Four.
+The railroad was rebuilt as the Fairland and Martinsville branch of the Big Four.
 The post office (and town name) was moved to Morgan's store.
-By 1870, the “old” and “new” Trafalgars had grown together and were briefly incorporated as one.
+By 1816, the “old” and “new” Trafalgars had grown together and were briefly incorporated as one.
 The current town of Trafalgar was reincorporated in 1946.
-By the 90s, the town had grown 266%.
-The name of the town commemorates the Battle of Trafalgar.
+By the 1990s, the town had grown 266%.